You’ll want to save this One Pot Orecchiette with Sausage and Broccoli for busy weeknights!

 - 12 ounces orecchiette

 - 10.5 ounce bag frozen broccoli

-- Heat the oil over medium heat.
+- In a very large saute pan or Dutch oven, heat the oil over medium heat.
 Add the Italian sausage and cook until browned and cooked through.
 Add the garlic and heat for about a minute, or until fragrant.

 - Pour in a small amount of the chicken broth, and use a spatula to deglaze the bottom of the pan.
 Pour in the remaining chicken broth and bring to a boil.